cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-pdf-invoice/readme.txt

 7. A basic, fully customizable template for invoices.

 == Changelog ==

+= Version 1.2.18 - Released: May 29, 2020 =

+* New: support to WooCommerce 4.2
+* Update: plugin framework

 = Version 1.2.17 - Released: Mar 27, 2020 =